apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 ### User

-The user is the legal user of the database.
+The user is the legitimate user of the database.
 A user corresponds to a unique username and has a password as a means of authentication.
-Before using a database, a person must first provide a legitimate username and password to make himself/herself a user.
+Before using the database, a person must first provide a legal (that is, stored in the database) user name and password to make himself a user.

 ### Privilege

 The database provides a variety of operations, and not all users can perform all operations.
-If a user can perform an operation, the user is said to have the privilege to perform the operation. privileges are divided into data management privilege (such as adding, deleting and modifying data) and authority management privilege (such as creation and deletion of users and roles, granting and revoking of privileges, etc.).
+If a user can perform an operation, it is said that the user has the authority to perform the operation.
+Privileges are divided into data management privilege (such as adding, deleting and modifying data) and authority management privilege (such as creation and deletion of users and roles, granting and revoking of privileges, etc.).
 Data management privilege often needs a path to limit its effective range, which is a subtree rooted at the path's corresponding node.

 ### Role

 A role is a set of privileges and has a unique role name as an identifier.
 A user usually corresponds to a real identity (such as a traffic dispatcher), while a real identity may correspond to multiple users.
 These users with the same real identity tend to have the same privileges.
 Roles are abstractions that can unify the management of such privileges.

-### Default User
+### Default User and their roles

 There is a default user in IoTDB after the initial installation: root, and the default password is root.
 This user is an administrator user, who cannot be deleted and has all the privileges.
 Neither can new privileges be granted to the root user nor can privileges owned by the root user be deleted.